Rationality, universal generation and the integral Hodge conjecture: Introduction

 In the case of cubic fivefolds, our method can also relate rationality with the geometry of the intermediate Jacobian.
 The price we pay here is that we have to consider the rationality of $X$ and $F$ simultaneously.

 \begin{thm} Let $X$ be a smooth cubic fivefold and let $F$ be its variety of lines.
-If both $X$ and $F$ admits a Chow theoretical decomposition of the diagonal, then the intermediate Jacobian $J^5(X)$ is a direct summand of a Jacobian of curves (without respecting the principal polarizations). \end{thm}
+If both $X$ and $F$ admit a Chow theoretical decomposition of the diagonal, then the intermediate Jacobian $J^5(X)$ is a direct summand of the Jacobian of a (possibly reducible) curve (without respecting the principal polarizations). \end{thm}